Geometric G-functions and Atypicality: Introduction

 \subsection{Acknowledgements}

+We thank Mark Kisin for helpful discussions and suggestions, and for helping streamline the introduction.
+We thank Jacob Tsimerman, Chris Daw, Martin Orr, and Georgios Papas for comments on a draft of this manuscript.
+The author would in particular like to thank Chris Daw and Martin Orr for their invitation to discuss his work with them during the summer of 2023, and Martin Orr for alerting the author to some errors in an earlier version of this manuscript.

-We thank Jacob Tsimerman, Georgios Papas, Mark Kisin, Chris Daw, and Martin Orr for their comments on the manuscript.
-In more detail, we thank Mark Kisin for helping streamline the introduction, and Martin Orr for pointing out an error in the use of his Siegel set height theorem in a previous version of this paper.
-We thank Donu Arapura for a MathOverflow comment which suggested to the author the idea of considering hypersurface degenerations to hyperplanes as an application of \autoref{genheightthm}.
-Finally, we thank Thomas Scanlon for pointing us to the reference \cite{zbMATH06256440}.
+We thank Donu Arapura for a MathOverflow comment which suggested to the author the idea of considering hypersurface degenerations to hyperplanes as an application of \autoref{genheightthm}; we thank Thomas Scanlon for pointing us to the reference \cite{zbMATH06256440}.
+Finally, we thank the referees for their numerous helpful comments, suggestions, and corrections.